RoSchmi/Esp32_SinricPro_FritzDect_Switch_PowerReader/README.md

 This is a more complex application which can be used to switch the power socket and read the power consumption

-A simple and easier to understand appliction which can only switch the Fritz!Dect 200 power socket is provided here:
+A simple and easier to understand application which can only switch the Fritz!Dect 200 power socket is provided here:

 https://github.com/RoSchmi/Esp32_SinricPro_FritzDect_Controller